Approaching a glacier as a roped team of two

 Tie knots every 2 m along the rope (figure eight, overhand, butterfly...).

 Note: the knots in the rope make the hauling system more complicated to set up after a crevasse fall.

 • Solution 1: set up a hauling system on a knotted rope (see Crevasse falls: hauling on a knotted rope).

 • Solution 2: you have enough extra rope to set up a hauling system without knots on the free end of the rope sent down to the victim (for example, you can have this amount of extra rope by having joined two 50-60 m ropes).

 Keep the rope taut

 The team members synchronize their progression in order to keep the rope taut without holding looped rope in their hands.
-If the rope is slack, the victim will fall faster, his partner will not be able to stop the fall, and risks being pulled into the crevasse himself.
+If the rope is slack, the victim will fall faster, their partner will not be able to stop the fall, and risks being pulled into the crevasse themself.